ihommani/blog_source/content/thoughts/how_to_become_dev_envangelist.md

 Looking for business oppurtunities is part of their job, but their main goal is to help people.
 No matter what they are working on.
 If it concerns the API they contribute to, it's fine.
 If it's not, it's also fine.
 They also represent a state of mind (and skills) of their employer.
-Nick Fall once told me the following story.
-During an hackathon, one DE proposed to help a team.
+Nick Fall once told me the following story:

+> During an hackathon, one DE proposed to help a team.
-Knowing he was working for Sendgrid they politely declined his help saying that they didn't need to send emails with their application.
+> Knowing he was working for Sendgrid they politely declined his help saying that they didn't need to send emails with their application.
-He insisted and made it to succesfully help the team.
+> He insisted and made it to succesfully help the team.
 Later, one team's member heard about sendgrid at his job.
-He was asked about sendgrid's products and replied this: "*I don't know anything about sendgrid but given the level of skill of their developers, I don't think their products are bad.*"
+> He was asked about sendgrid's products and replied this: "*I don't know anything about sendgrid but given the level of skill of their developers, I don't think their products are bad.*"

 This tell-tale story sums up pretty well what a dev evangelist is devoted to.
+As I was intrigued by the way you become a DE, I asked Tim on how to become a dev evangelist, and I will finish with his simple answer.

+> "**The best way to be a dev evangelist is to be a dev evangelist.**"

 # Conclusion
 Am I happy to be developer ?
 Yes.
 Altough we do not have (yet) the attractiveness of other carrers like physician or pilot, I'm conviced that things are changing for the better.
+**Jobs like dev evangelist, to me, are the evidence of a mutation in the programming world.**
+It proves that being a developper is far from the cliche vehiculed by medias such as movies and are real asset for companies.
 Will I be still a developer in 10 years ?
 Well I don't know.
 I also have other passions I can dive into like movies, photos or travels.
 But being a programmer gives me the oppurtunity to meet interesting people and think on various topics.
 The era in which we live gives more and more place to technology.
-This trend won't change (at least for the 15 next years) and this is good news for developers.
+This trend won't change ([at least for the 15 next years](http://www.theguardian.com/environment/earth-insight/2014/mar/14/nasa-civilisation-irreversible-collapse-study-scientists)) and this is good news for developers.